hyuna-ham/hyuna-ham.github.io/_posts/2022-05-14-Text-Analysis.md

 $$ 1 + 2 = C $$

-where $FI_{j}$ is a financial indicator _j_ in return on equity, current ratio, sales growth, debt-to-equity ratio, and asset turnover; _Senti_ is the sentiment score of the corporate reports from FinBERT; and _ε_ denotes the error term.
+where $FI_{j}$ is a financial indicator $j$ in return on equity, current ratio, sales growth, debt-to-equity ratio, and asset turnover; $Senti$ is the sentiment score of the corporate reports from FinBERT; and $ε$ denotes the error term.

 _Hypothesis 2: Larger differences from previous public announcements result in louder investor responses, even when controlling for changes in financial indicators.
 _